ReWrite-Media/makecode/blocks/hai2025/shelter1.md

 # Building a shelter

 ## Step 1
-Teach the agent that cobblestone and wood are suitable materials by classifying them as building materials.
+Train the agent that cobblestone and wood are suitable materials by classifying them as building materials.
 Click the lightbulb for help or press play when ready to continue.

 #### ~ tutorialhint
 Cobblestone and wood are suitable materials to build a shelter out of.
 Make sure to properly classify them for the agent.